Welcome to Adobe GoLive 6

 Students in Grades 7-8 will register for school at the Safford Middle School office at 612 11th Street.
 Please Safford Middle School web page for registration information.

-New High School students, Grades 9-12, need to meet with a counselor before enrolling at Safford High School.
+New High School students, Grades 9-12, need to meet with the Assistant Principal and a counselor before enrolling at Safford High School.
 The principal at our alternative high school, Mt.
 Graham High School, meets with students prior to enrolling.
 Please see Safford High School and Mt.
 Graham High School web pages for registration information.

 Students residing outside District boundaries, wishing to attend Safford Schools, must submit an open enrollment application.
 Applications are available at the District Office or at this website under "Downloads" at the top of the page in the section titled "Enrolling Students."
 If you have any questions, please contact Miss Lesley Huffenberger (928) 348-7025 or firstname.lastname@example.org.